zyxdef/roadsoncats/README.md

 then the modelling steps will be

-1. modelling species distribution in R with the package 'maxnet' (which uses glm on the regressors with some penalty function)
+1. modelling species distribution in R with the package `maxnet` (which uses glm on the regressors with some penalty function)
 2. comparing the estimates obtained above with the estimates obtained with Maxent
 3. figuring out the penalty function
-4. building a Bayesian equivalent model
+4. building an equivalent Bayesian regression model
 5. comparing the estimates above with the two above
-6. expanding the Bayesian model above into an hierarchical model, in order to include dependence among the regressors
+6. expanding the Bayesian regression model above into an hierarchical model, in order to include dependence among the regressors
 7. generating graphical output on the model above